replit/repl-auth-node/README.md

 Repl Authentication is a simple way to allow users to log in, and access their information.

 ## Get started
+Ensure that a user is logged in with replit following [our docs](https://docs.replit.com/hosting/authenticating-users-repl-auth)
 ```js
 const express = require('express');
 const { getUserInfo } = require('../index.js')